rdyro/rdyro.github.io/content/articles/automatic_grader/main.md

 - relevance scores are binary and they are often easy to assign

 However, training both models could benefit from large amounts of synthetic data.
-Recent advanced in large language models yield instruction-agents, models which can generate natural sounding text in a variety of language.
+Recent advances in large language models yield instruction-agents, models which can generate natural sounding text in a variety of languages.

-We can easily use a model like this (in this case ChatGPT-3.5 from OpenAI TODO add link) to generate examples of relevant and irrelevant synthetic responses for training.
-Consider the example
+We can easily use a model like this (in this case ChatGPT-3.5 from OpenAI) to generate examples of relevant and irrelevant synthetic responses for training.
+Consider the example:

 Instruction:
 > I want you to generate examples of relevant and irrelevant answers to the